mwczapski/private_gitserver_docker_container/README.md

 The scripts source a number of utility scripts, located in its `utils` subdirectory

-The scripts assume that all projects-specific artefacts which are generated, except the docker image and the docker container, will be created in the parent directory of the **\_commonUtils** directory.
+The scripts assume that all projects-specific artifacts which are generated, except the docker image and the docker container, will be created in the parent directory of the **\_commonUtils** directory.

 <!--
 from https://plantuml.com/wbs-diagram